RationalityEnhancement/ReflectiveLearningChatbots/json/README.md

 The text for the above message can be defined individually for each language in the `experiment` section of the [mandatory phrases](#span-idphrases-mandatory-phrases-span).

-To define the keywords and corresponding questions for each keyword, you will use the property `userPromptedQs`.
+To define the keywords and corresponding questions for each keyword, you will use the property `userPromptedQuestions`.
 This appears on the same level as `questionCategories` and `scheduledQuestions`, wherever these occur.

-The field `userPromptedQs` is a list of objects, each object corresponding to one of the possible interactions that the user can initiate with the chatbot.
+The field `userPromptedQuestions` is a list of objects, each object corresponding to one of the possible interactions that the user can initiate with the chatbot.
 An object for a user-prompted question has the following properties:

 * `keyword` - the keyword that the user must enter to prompt that question.
 Defined for all available languages.
 * `description` - the explanation of what kind of question the user would be prompting by sending that keyword.
 Defined for all available languages.